Top-N: Equivariant set and graph generation without exchangeability: Details about the experimenal setting

-\paragraph{Model} The set encoder is made of: a 2-layer MLP, 3 transformer layers followed by a PNA global pooling layer (that computes the sum, mean, max and standard deviation over each channel) and a 2-layer MLP.
+\paragraph{Model} The set encoder is made of a 2-layer MLP, 3 transformer layers followed by a PNA global pooling layer (that computes the sum, mean, max and standard deviation over each channel) \citep{corso2020principal} and a 2-layer MLP.
 The decoder is made of a set generator followed by a linear layer, 3 transformer layers and a 2-layer MLP.
 We use residual connections when possible and batch normalization between each layer.
+The reference set contains 35 points.

 We experimented with the two ways to sample the number of points presented in Section \ref{section:problem}, but we found the results to be quite similar.
 We therefore opted sampling the number of points from the data distribution, which is the simplest method.